wjholden/Advent-of-Code-2022/README.md

 8. `**` matrices/2D arrays, greedy algorithms, optimization (stopping early to not waste time), loops, extrema, refactoring
 9. `**` mutable structs vs pure functions, pointers, recursion,  sets, distance/direction (vectors), absolute values
 10. `**` string building, modular arithmetic, simple assembly languages, tricky off-by-one errors
+11. `**` big integers (unless you can avoid it, which you can!), coprimes, parsers, interpreters, procedural programming, non-parallelizable problems, pointers/mutable structs

 # Lessons Learned
 * Go is a really low-level language and does not provide batteries for things like `sum()` and `Set()`.